Subchapter III. Budgets and Fiscal Control.

 (4) Representative payee funds received under the Social Security Agency Representative Payee Program.
 These restricted funds belong to and are used for the support of minor children and certain adults.

-The budget ordinance may be in any form that the board considers most efficient in enabling it to make the fiscal policy decisions embodied therein, but it shall make appropriations by department, function, or project and show revenues by major source.
+The budget ordinance may be in any form that the governing board considers most efficient in enabling it to make the fiscal policy decisions embodied therein, but it shall make appropriations by department, function, or project and show revenues by major source.

 (b) The following directions and limitations shall bind the governing board in adopting the budget ordinance: